RedHatInsights/cookiecutter-backend-starter-app-python/{{cookiecutter.project_name}}/README.md

 #### Building and pushing the backend starter application image

+If you don't already have bonfire installed, you can use `make install-dev` to install it to your virtual environment.
 In order to deploy the backend starter app to an Ephemeral namespace, the user requires to push an image to an external registry accesible from the Ephemeral cluster.